 “Over the past year, we have seen our toddlers delight in the musical and storytelling activities led by your engaging teaching artists.” – Dr. Chimere Jones, Covenant House

 DC Jazz Bops!, the DC Jazz Festival’s early childhood education program, uses jazz-inspired books, storytelling, and interactive lessons to establish early music skills, encourage good social and behavioral development, and promote an early interest in reading and mathematics.
 Using a collection of award-winning literature and dynamic lesson plans, we share stories about the joy of jazz and the lives of jazz legends, in an accessible and child-friendly environment.
-Each session is paired with a recommended playlist allowing young learners to sing, dance, and explore long after class is over.
-DC Jazz Bops! aims to offer children and caregivers opportunities to explore jazz as a tool to educate and express themselves together.
+Each session is paired with a recommended playlist allowing young learners to sing, dance, and explore long after the class is over.
+DC Jazz Bops!
+Aims to offer children and caregivers opportunities to explore jazz as a tool to educate and express themselves together.

 Meet the Artist

 The Meet the Artist series is a year-round endeavor with its heaviest concentration of activities during our festival season.
 This series provides a rare opportunity for DCJF audiences to get “up close & personal” with the artists we present.
-These are free-of-charge, one-on-one interview sessions before an audience that engage artists in dialogue on their artistic and career development, including insights into their creative process, affiliations along their respective artistic journey, and their views on society, including dialogue on elements of social change.
+These are free-of-charge, one-on-one interview sessions before an audience that engage artists in dialogue on their artistic and career development, including insights into their creative process, affiliations along with their respective artistic journey, and their views on society, including dialogue on elements of social change.

 Our Meet the Artist sessions are designed to provide DCJF audiences with artist insights off the bandstand, presenting unique opportunities to learn about these creative people beyond the performance of their craft.
 These sessions serve to “demystify” the jazz art form for our audiences, providing them with ample occasion for their own inquiries and questions to artists beyond those posed by our interviewers.
 Interviewers for these sessions are historians, educators, and media jazz authorities whose expertise engages lively, informative, and insightful opportunities to Meet the Artist.